JamesWotherspoon/oiko-server/ROADMAP.md

 - [x] Integration tests for moneyPot CRUD operations, test for moneyPot transfers, test transaction CRUD operations update moneyPot balance

 ## Milestone 8: Code review, and testing
-- [ ] Review all code for points of concern -> list concern in ROADMAP -> Refactor for clairty and effciency
 - [ ] Evaluate layers for consistant appraoches
-- [ ] Ensure consistant import and export usage across server
 - [ ] Ensure consistant naming conventions across server
 - [ ] Ensure robust and complete error handling and effective error messages
-- [ ] Produce API documentation with example request and response objects
 - [ ] Audit dependencies
 - [ ] Review all tests
-- [ ] Find a tool to assess test coverage
-### Concerns Identified
-- [ ] Session and user

-## Milestone 9: Analytics and Monitoring
-- [ ] Develop preformance tests and identify bottlenecks - timings
-- [ ] Use packages to visualize system health, usage and preformance
-- [ ] Setup alerts for system health and security issues

 ## Complete Frontend roadmap